BRCAChallenge/classification-timelines/README.md

 $ cd classification-timelines
 ```

-3. Install dependendencies in your Python environment
+3. Install dependendencies in your Python 3.x environment (Python 2.x is not supported).

 ```console
 $ pip install -r requirements.txt